Pyrdacor/Ambermoon/README.md

 At least some contributions will come from me as well like some file specs and the formatting of all the data. :)

+I marked unknown values in the specs as **Unknown**.
+Would be nice if some of those values' meaning could be revealed by someone.

 ## Resources

 - Map graphics